COR1999/covid_case/readme.md

     if os.path.exists("./covid_case/env.py"):
         from . import env
 ```
-#### Deploying to heroku:
+#### Deploying to Heroku:
 1. I started by creating an account at [Heroku](https://signup.heroku.com/)
 2. Then I created a package dependency file called requirements.txt by running the command "pip freeze > requirements.txt".
-This needs to be called requirements.txt and has to be in the root of the project for heroku to install the packages listed in the file.
+This needs to be called requirements.txt and has to be in the root of the project for Heroku to install the packages listed in the file.
-3. I created a new app by navigating to dashboard.heroku.com/apps then clicking the new button.
+3. I created a new app by navigating to dashboard.Heroku.com/apps then clicking the new button.
-4. Then I logged into the heroku CLI by typing heroku login into my terminal.
+4. Then I logged into the Heroku CLI by typing Heroku login into my terminal.
 5. In order to  get the application up and running I had to create a Procfile.
 The Profile tells Heroku which file is the entry point.
 A Procfile looks something like this "web: gunicorn covid_case.wsgi" (process type: command).
 6. To connect an existing repository from Github to Heroku use the following CLI syntax "heroku git:remote -a (followed by name of Heroku app)"
-7. To push to Heroku Master Branch, then simply use "git push heroku master"
+7. To push to Heroku Master Branch, then simply use "git push Heroku master"
-8. In order for our application to run on heroku we need to specify a few Config Vars in Heroku.
+8. In order for our application to run on Heroku we need to specify a few Config Vars in Heroku.
 To do this go to Settings tab > Config Variables followed by the various config variable needed.
-9. I needed to add the following lines to my settings.py in order to tell heroku what database to access
+9. I needed to add the following lines to my settings.py in order to tell Heroku what database to access
 ```python
     import dj_database_url